CREWdecisions/elicitr/README.md

 Then, data can be added and retrieved using the `add_data` and `get_data` functions respectively.
 Finally data can be plotted using the `plot` function.
-Details about the implementation and example usages of these functions can be seen bellow.
+Details about the implementation and example usages of these functions based on the simulated datasets inluded in elicitr can be seen bellow.
+Their are five simulated datasets provided in elictr.
+They are intended to demonstrate the functionality of the package and do not represent an actual elicitation process (names are also randomly generated).

 ### Elicitation of continuous variables

 #### Simulated datasets

-Two simulated datasets are included in elicitr.
-These datasets are intended to demonstrate the functionality of the package and do not represent an actual elicitation process (names are also randomly generated).
+Two datasets that simulate the elicitation of continuous variables are included in elicitr:

 ``` r
 round_1